 A few years ago, a mysterious serial-killer caused panic on Crippen High School.
 The killer was never caught.
 A movie company, Cosmic Pictures, has decided to make a feature movie about ...
 See full summary »

 Mad scientist Professor Gangreen is cooking up the second coming of the Great Tomato Uprising, in which music converted tomatoes into human form to war against mankind.
 Pizza delivery man Chad Finletter must save the world and beautiful tomato-girl Tara.
 Written by

-On the wall behind Wilbur, just before he starts the flashback in his pizza shop, is a newspaper clipping praising Wilbur.
-The newspaper is the Daily Bugle.
+Just before Wilbur starts the flashback in his pizza shop, a newspaper clipping on the wall behind him praises Wilbur.
 See more »

 Was this review helpful to you?